munificent/craftinginterpreters/book/closures.md

 doesn't come into play, but it will soon.

 To do this, we walk the VM's list of open upvalues, again from top to bottom.
-If an upvalue's local slot is within the range of slots we're closing, we close the upvalue.
+If an upvalue's location points into the range of slots we're closing, we close the upvalue.
 Otherwise, once we reach an upvalue outside of the range, we know the rest will be too so we stop iterating.

 The way an upvalue gets closed is pretty <span name="cool">cool</span>.
 First, we copy the variable's value into the `closed` field in the ObjUpvalue.
-Remember, I said that's where closed-over variables will live in the heap.
+That's where closed-over variables live on the heap.
 The `OP_GET_UPVALUE` and `OP_SET_UPVALUE` instructions need to look for the variable there after it's been moved.
-We could add some conditional logic in the code that interprets those instructions to check some flag for whether the upvalue is open or closed.
+We could add some conditional logic in the interpreter code for those instructions to check some flag for whether the upvalue is open or closed.

-But there is already a level of indirection in play
--- those instructions dereference the `value` pointer to get to the variable's value.
-In other words, the `value` field represents the *location* of a variable.
-When the variable moves from the stack to the `closed` field, we simply update that location by setting `value` to the address of the ObjUpvalue's *own `closed` field.*
+But there is already a level of indirection in play -- those instructions dereference the `location` pointer to get to the variable's value.
+When the variable moves from the stack to the `closed` field, we simply update that `location` to the address of the ObjUpvalue's *own `closed` field.*

 <aside name="cool">